The 12 Hallmarks of Aging in Dogs, Explained

 Is Cat Senile Dementia Like Human Dementia in Meaningful Ways

 Owners often ask whether cognitive dysfunction in cats is “like Alzheimer’s.”
-The comparison is imperfect, but research discussions commonly note similarities in the broad concept of neurodegeneration and age-related brain change.
-What matters at home is less the label and more the lived experience: a cat who becomes disoriented or socially different may feel vulnerable in a world that used to be effortless.
+The comparison is imperfect but fair at the concept level: research commonly notes similarities in neurodegeneration and age-related brain change.
+What matters at home is less the label and more the lived experience — a cat who becomes disoriented or socially different may feel vulnerable in a world that used to feel effortless.

-That vulnerability can show up as clinginess, irritability, or avoidance.
-It can also show up as nothing at all—some cats simply become quieter.
-If you suspect cat senile dementia, respond with steadiness: keep the environment predictable, reduce sudden noises, and protect access to essentials.
+That vulnerability can look like clinginess, irritability, or avoidance; sometimes it looks like nothing at all, and a cat simply becomes quieter.
+If you suspect cat senile dementia, respond with steadiness: keep the environment predictable, reduce sudden noises, and protect access to food, water, and litter.
 Comfort is the metric that counts.

 “In older cats, the most telling changes are often the quiet ones: routine, sleep, and orientation.”